mslusarz/csv-nix-tools/README.md

 - csv-users - lists system users

 Filtering/processing:
+- csv-add-concat - concatenates columns and user-defined strings
 - csv-add-exec - pipes data to standard input of an external command and creates new column from its standard output
 - csv-add-rpn - creates new column from RPN expression
 - csv-avg - takes an average of numerical column(s)
 - csv-cat - concatenates multiple csv files
-- csv-concat - concatenates columns and user-defined strings
 - csv-count - counts the number of columns and/or rows
 - csv-cut - removes columns and reorders them
 - csv-grep - filters rows matching a pattern